Fatigue — it'll bite you

 Hear the captain's story about his experience with fatigue and the advice he gives in retrospect.

-82 fatigue-related incidents in the last five years
+82 fatigue-related casualties in the last five years

-The Coast Guard and Ecology documented cases of fatigue causing marine accidents.
-Fatigue-related groundings of commercial fishing vessels on Pacific Northwest shores occur regularly.
+The Coast Guard and Ecology documented cases of fatigue-causing marine accidents.
+Fatigue-related casualties of commercial fishing vessels on Pacific Northwest shores occur regularly.